MouMukherjee/Probot-Features/Standup-Meetings–Reports.md

  # Standup Meetings – Reports

-The main purpose of scrum reports is to collect and analyze data along the way to accomplishing the right project, at the right time using minimum iterations.

-The actual process is initiated by typing this command- ‘scrum start’.
-As soon as a member writes this command in the channel, the daily stand-up meeting resumes.
-During a stand-up, Probot asks a set of questions to each active participant.
-The questions are:

-• What did you do yesterday?

-• What will you do today?

-• Any roadblock?

  After the stand-up is concluded, Probot collects the data and sends reports to relevant recipients.
 There are various ways to retrieve scrum reports which we will learn today.

 ## Scrum Log